-Conversation with Christ: Lord, according to the riches of your glory, grant that I may be strengthened in my inner being with power through your Spirit, and that Christ may dwell in my heart through faith.
-Being rooted and grounded in love, I pray that I may have the power to comprehend, with all the saints, what is the breadth and length and height and depth, and to know the love of Christ that surpasses knowledge, so that I may be filled with all the fullness of you.
+Conversation with Christ:

+Adapting the words of St. Paul from Ephesians 3:16-20, I make his prayer my own: I pray the Lord, according to the glory, you may grant that I may may be strengthened in my inner being with power through your Spirit, and that Christ may dwell in my heart through faith, as I am being rooted and grounded in love.
+I pray that I may have the power to comprehend, with all the saints, what is the breadth and length and height and depth, and to know the love of Christ that surpasses knowledge, so that I may be filled with all the fullness of you.
+Now to you who by the power at work within me is able to accomplish abundantly far more than all I can ask or imagine, be the glory in the church and in Christ Jesus to all generations, forever and ever.
+Amen.
 (Cf. Ephesians 3:16-20)

+Resolution

-Resolution: I will spend some time before our Lord in the Eucharist today, asking that he deepen my experience of him.
+I will spend time with our Lord in the Eucharist today, and ask him to increase the experience of him.